 Think of being able to speak in public.
 Consider the possibilities of meeting new people without fear or discomfort.
 Hypnosis for nervous smiling can assist you with controlling what is really a nervous tic, not a true smile.

-Does Nervous Smiling Harm Your Quality of Life?
+Does Nervous Smiling Impact Your Relationships?

 Do you fear you will never be able to overcome your nervous smiling?
 Does a silly grin plaster itself on your face when you are presented with bad news or given some sort of correction?
 It can be the result of being told to smile politely under all circumstances or it can be an involuntary muscle twitch that pulls your mouth into the shape of a smile.
 Hypnosis for nervous smiling can help with both.